romdalf/romadams.com/docs/portfolio/ntap/nfsv4krb/index.md

 ```

 #### Considerations
-> [!note]
+!!! note
-> Reason for unixPermissions: "0770"
+    Reason for unixPermissions: "0770"
-> * Principle of least privilege: rwx for owner and group; no access for others.
+    * Principle of least privilege: rwx for owner and group; no access for others.
 Even after Kerberos auth, “other” users on the realm can’t read/exec the PV root.
-> * Group-collaboration: lets a team (shared GID) fully use the volume while keeping everyone else out.
+    * Group-collaboration: lets a team (shared GID) fully use the volume while keeping everyone else out.
 Fits multi-user SSH where users share a POSIX group.
-> * Safe defaults with ONTAP “unix” security-style: applies at volume/qtree root at create time; you can further tighten/relax later or add NFSv4 ACLs.
+    * Safe defaults with ONTAP “unix” security-style: applies at volume/qtree root at create time; you can further tighten/relax later or add NFSv4 ACLs.
-> When to adjust
+    When to adjust
-> * Single-user volume: use "0700".
+    * Single-user volume: use "0700".
-> * Read-only for others: "0750".
+    * Read-only for others: "0750".
-> * World-readable: "0755".
+    * World-readable: "0755".
-> * Team-share with enforced group inheritance: prefer setgid on the directory (02770) so new files inherit the group.
+    * Team-share with enforced group inheritance: prefer setgid on the directory (02770) so new files inherit the group.
-> Ensure the PV root is owned by the correct UID/GID (match your app’s runAsUser/fsGroup or an init job chown).
+    Ensure the PV root is owned by the correct UID/GID (match your app’s runAsUser/fsGroup or an init job chown).
 "0770" with root:root won’t help your users; the group must match the consumers.

 #### StorageClass